Probing the Limits of Habitability: A Catalog of Rocky Exoplanets in the Habitable Zone: Discussion

 Multiple M dwarfs in our list have recorded instances of stellar activity.
-5 stars and their 7 planets among our 67 HZ rocky planets have at least one recorded flare in TESS data \citep{Yang2023, Pietras2022}: GJ~1061, GJ~273, GJ~3323, Proxima~Cen, and Ross~128.
-Some teams \cite[e.g.,][]{Atkinson2024} calculate a planet's habitability based on the activity of their host star, which allocates an Alfvén Surface Habitability Criterion below 1 for the rocky HZ planets Proxima~Cen~b, Ross~128~b, GJ~273~b, TRAPPIST\nobreakdash-1~d, Wolf~1061~c, Teegarden's~Star~c, and Teegarden's~Star~b.
-In this context, these planets may arguably require a strong magnetic field to protect surface life or might experience accelerated atmospheric loss.
-In addition, UV flux limits might arguably influence surface habitability in parts of the HZ \citep{Spinelli2024}, especially for M dwarfs $< 2800$\,K.

-However, note that these concerns mostly address surface habitability and do not exclude habitability on such worlds for either subsurface or radiation-adapted life \cite[e.g.,][]{O'Malley-James2017}.
-In addition, UV levels on the surface are not only determined by O$_3$ but are also influenced by other atmospheric molecules like CO$_2$ and H$_2$O, which block UV radiation from reaching the ground shortwards of 200\,nm.
-This could provide effective UV protection above 200\,nm for exoplanets, e.g., with Archean or $CO_2$- or $H_2O$-rich atmospheres \citep{O'Malley-James2017}.
+5 stars and their 7 planets (out of 45 rocky HZ planets) have at least one recorded flare in TESS data \citep{Yang2023, Pietras2022}: GJ~1061, GJ~273, GJ~3323, L~98-59, and Proxima~Cen.
+Some teams \cite[e.g.,][]{Atkinson2024} have calculated a planet's habitability based on the activity of their host star, which allocates an Alfvén Surface Habitability Criterion below 1 for the rocky HZ planets GJ~1002~b and c, GJ~273~b, GJ~3323~b, Teegarden's~Star~c, TRAPPIST\nobreakdash-1~d, Proxima~Cen~b, and Wolf~1061~c, and Wolf~1069~b.
+These planets may arguably require a strong magnetic field to protect surface life or otherwise may experience accelerated atmospheric loss.
+In addition, UV flux limits may arguably influence surface habitability in parts of the HZ \citep{Spinelli2024}, especially for M dwarfs $< 2800$\,K. However, note that these concerns mostly address surface habitability, and do not exclude habitability on such worlds for either subsurface or radiation-adapted life \cite[e.g.,][]{O'Malley-James2017}.
+In addition, UV levels on the surface are not only determined by O$_3$, but by additional atmospheric molecules such as CO$_2$ and H$_2$O, which block UV radiation from reaching the ground shortwards of 200\,nm.
+This could provide effective UV protection above 200\,nm for exoplanets, e.g., with Archean, CO$_2$-, or H$_2$O-rich atmospheres \citep{O'Malley-James2017}, making such planets interesting targets to assess the influence of UV radiation on their surface habitability.